nazmulb/java/README.md

 If <a href="https://netbeans.org/downloads/">downloading NetBeans</a>, grab an edition of NetBeans IDE already bundled with Tomcat.
 You may need to customize the installation to get Tomcat, as described in <a href="https://stackoverflow.com/questions/33048437/no-tomcat-with-netbeans-8-1">this Question</a>.

-Make sure all `.sh` scripts under apache-tomcat-8.0.27/bin folder are executable by running the following commad from CLI:
+Make sure all `.sh` scripts under `apache-tomcat-8.0.27/bin` folder are executable by running the following commad from CLI:

 ```
 $ chmod a+x *.sh
 ```

-You should add the following to your vim `.zshrc` file using `vim ~/.zshrc`
+You should add the following to your `.zshrc` file using `vim ~/.zshrc`

 ```
 export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_191.jdk/Contents/Home